Matithieu/InfoCompanies-Front/README.md

 To start the app, follow the commands below:

--npm install
+-pnpm install
--npm run dev
+-pnpm run dev

 If you want to check a template of the app: